QMCPACK/qmcpack/docs/installation.rst

 -  FFTW, FFT library (http://www.fftw.org/).

-To build the GPU accelerated version of QMCPACK, an installation of NVIDIA CUDA, AMD ROCm, or Intel OneAPI is required.
-Ensure that this is compatible with the installed GPU drivers and the C and C++ compiler versions you plan to use.

 Many of the utilities provided with QMCPACK require Python (v3).
 The numpy and matplotlib libraries are required for full functionality.